 Experiment with Different Papers

-You’ll also want to experiment with different types of papers to see which results you like best.
-You can use colored pencils on various surfaces, including Bristol board, watercolor paper, and even regular printer paper.
+You’ll also want to experiment with different papers to see which results you like best.
+You can use colored pencils on surfaces, including Bristol board, watercolor paper, and even regular printer paper.

 It’s important to note that the rougher the paper, the more pigment you’ll need to lay down to achieve full coverage.
-Conversely, smoother papers will require less pigment and provide a more even color.
+Conversely, smoother papers require less pigment and more even color.

 Learn Basic Color Theory

-If you’re new to drawing with colored pencils, it’s a good idea to learn about basic color theory.
+If you’re new to drawing with colored pencils, learning basic color theory is a good idea.
 This color theory knowledge will help you understand how colors interact and mix them to create new hues.

 Red, yellow, and blue and the three primary colors.
 Three secondary colors (orange, green, and purple) and six tertiary colors (red-orange, yellow-orange, yellow-green, blue-green, blue-purple, and red-purple).

-You’ll mix different colors to create new shades by understanding the color wheel.
-For example, mixing a primary color with a secondary color will create a tertiary color.
+By understanding the color wheel, you’ll mix different colors to create new shades.
+For example, mixing primary and secondary colors will create a tertiary color.

 Use a Variety of Colors